rust-lang/reference/src/types/closure.md

 c();
 ```

-As such, matching against an array doesn't itself cause any borrows, as the lengthh is fixed and doesn't need to be read.
+As such, matching against an array doesn't itself cause any borrows, as the lengthh is fixed and the pattern doesn't need to inspect it.

 ```rust
 let mut x: [i32; 3] = [1, 2, 3];